Suite B Cryptography

 Certain commercial IA and IA-enabled IT products that contain cryptography and the technical data regarding them are subject to Federal Government export controls.
-Export of products, including products that are CSFC components, that implement the NIST standards that define Suite B or associated technical data must comply with the Federal Government regulations and be licensed by the Bureau of Export Administration of the U.S. Department of Commerce.
-Information about export regulations is available at: http://www.bis.doc.gov/index.html.
+Export of products that implement NIST standards that define Suite B or associated technical data must comply with Federal Government regulations and be licensed by the Bureau of Export Administration of the U.S. Department of Commerce.
+Information about export regulations is available at: http://www.bis.doc.gov/index.php/regulations.
 Suite B parameters together with associated technical documentation concerning how to configure IT products to use these parameters are general scientific principles documented in the public domain.
-As such, a product deemed eligible for use in a CSFC layered solution may also be used in commercial, non-government applications.
-There is no intent to apply ITAR controls to products that are configured to use Suite B or to technical documentation concerning the configuration of such products.
+As such, a product deemed eligible for use in a CSfC layered solution may also be used in commercial, non-government applications.

 The following documents provide guidance for using Suite B cryptography with internet protocols: